-Tourism is an important part of the Conwy economy, supporting 10,820 full-time equivalent jobs directly or indirectly, bringing £559m revenue to the County's economy annually (25% of the All Wales total); and supporting 70,000 bed spaces (24% of North Wales stock).
-As such, it is one of the mainstays of Conwy's economy and is a major source of employment and revenue.
+Tourism is an important part of the Conwy economy, supporting 12,319 full-time equivalent jobs directly or indirectly.
+The value of tourism to the local economy of Conwy is estimated to be worth £887.62m (2017 STEAM data) As such, it is one of the mainstays of Conwy's economy and is a major source of employment and revenue.

 The benefits are increasingly shared across the County; with visitors spending on accommodation, food and drink, leisure activities and shopping.
 Non-tourism businesses also benefit through local supply chains, such as the wholesaler who supplies restaurants and the local garage where visitors are supplied with fuel.